 C – Actions you can take to support community resilience

 Buy Local First (C) – This initiative, co-sponsored by the Coalition’s Economic Vitality Action Team, explains why it’s so important for us to support our local businesses, especially NOW!
 For a list of ways to support local businesses, go to the “Shop/Support Local Business” section of the Corvallis-Benton County Economic Development website.

 At-home Sustainability Activities for Kids (P) – The Coalition’s Education Action Team is compiling a list of books and activities to support parents and kids while our schools are closed.

 Solarize Corvallis (C) – This initiative is accelerating the transition to large-scale renewable energy in our community.
-In partnership with the Oregon Clean Power Cooperative, we have completed three projects in 2020: a 150 kW ground-mounted solar array at the Corvallis School District Office and are currently looking for investors and sponsors for our second project at Old Mill Center for Children and Families, and a 110 kW solar system at the Benton County building at 4500 SW Research Way.
+In partnership with the Oregon Clean Power Cooperative, we have completed three projects in 2020: a 150 kW ground-mounted solar array at the Corvallis School District Office, a 100 kW solar system at the Old Mill Center for Children and Families, and a 110 kW solar system at the Benton County building at 4500 SW Research Way.
 For details on investment and/or sponsorship opportunities, email .

 Corvallis Garden Resource Guide (P) – This Food Action Team project includes resources to support home food-growing.
-Now is a perfect time to plan your garden, prepare the soil, and even do some planting!
+Now is a perfect time to plan your garden and prepare the soil!

 Simply Seasonal Recipes (P, C) – What better way to support our local farmers and food producers than to buy and use their products!
 Try a new recipe that uses local ingredients.
 The Food Action Team has gathered dozens of recipes for delicious entrees and side dishes.

 Health & Human Services